NYC transit agency pulls the brake on Twitter service alerts

 Now, information about service, including the real-time position of subway cars, are available through a variety of electronic sources, both on people's smartphones and in stations.
 Consumer research has suggested that subway riders seeking information on Twitter account for a relatively narrow slice of riders.

-Last month, more than 3 million people visited the MTA's homepage and nearly 2 million others used the two apps, according to an authority spokesperson.
+Last month, more than 3 million people visited the MTA's homepage, which also has the updates on service disruptions that once appeared on Twitter, and nearly 2 million others used the two apps, according to an authority spokesperson.

 In addition to service alerts, the MTA's customer service agents use Twitter to provide real-time responses to questions and concerns — a back-and-forth that often serves to calm riders' frayed nerves.